shane-kerr/MintCoin-DNS-lookup-server/README.md

 a list of active nodes to seed with.

 The other way is to use the DNS.
-The wallet looks up a domain name, and any addresses returned will be attmpted.
+The wallet looks up a domain name, and any addresses returned will be attempted.

 The DNS method is clean and should be fast, but we need DNS servers that hold the correct information.
 That is what this repository